business-applications/sample-shell/README.md

 The demo commands are:

 ```
-deploy
+deploy <groupId> <artifactId> <version>
 ```
 This command allows you to deploy a new kie module (kjar) to your business app.
+The paramters this command takes are groupId, artifactId, and version

 ```
 processdefs
 ```
 This command allows you to see all process definitions currently available.
+It takes no input parameters.

 ```
 processinstances
 ```
 This command shows all process intances currently available.
+It takes no input paramters.

 ```
-startprocess
+startprocess <processId>
 ```
 This command allows you to start a business process.
+It takes one parater which is the processId

 You can easily build more shell commands and expand the current ones included in the demo.
 The demo app comes with a module called